Should you purchase a tarp or a footprint? It’s a common dilemma faced by campers. But the answer is quite simple –

 Sometimes, they are slightly shorter, but never longer than the tent bottom.
 This design prevents water from pooling between the tent floor and the footprint.
 Nevertheless, the main function of the footprint is to protect the floor from wear and tear.

-Tent footprints can be made of polyester, polyethylene, and different types of synthetic such as Tyvek, polycro, and silnylon.
+Tent footprints can be made of polyester, polyethylene, and different types of synthetics, such as tyvek, polypro, and silnylon.

 They are specifically designed to match individual tent models or a couple of models with the same dimensions.